willeraraujo/projeto_airflow_databricks/README.md

 ---

 ✅ You're all set!
 Your Databricks workspace now has secure and governed access to Azure Data Lake using Unity Catalog and Access Connector 🎯

+# 📊 Suggested Monitoring and Alerting with Datadog for Data Pipelines

+To ensure the reliability and observability of the data pipeline, it is suggested to implement a monitoring and alerting process using **Datadog**, centralizing the collection of logs and metrics from **Apache Airflow** and **Databricks**.

+## 🔍 Operational Visibility

+With **custom dashboards**, it would be possible to monitor:

+- Execution status of DAGs and jobs
+- Data quality (e.g., nulls, duplicates, anomalies)
+- Task performance and execution times

+## 🚨 Automated Alerts

+Alerts can be configured based on:

+- Critical or recurring failures
+- Slowdowns beyond historical thresholds
+- Inconsistencies in data quality

+These alerts could trigger **webhooks** to notify teams via **Slack** or other communication tools.

+## 🔧 Next Step: Integration with ServiceNow

+As a next step, it is suggested to **integrate with ServiceNow** to automatically create incidents from critical alerts, further improving operational response capability.

+This approach provides greater control, traceability, and agility in managing data pipelines.

+---

+**🔗 Expected Benefits:**

+- Proactive failure detection
+- Fast and structured incident response
+- Unified monitoring across platforms
+- Scalable and automated support for data operations